josephsl/goldenCursor/readme.md

 * To perform functions that require use of arrow keys, turn off mouse arrows first.
 * When deleting saved positions, if there are no saved positions left, positions for the application will be cleared.

+## Version 5.0

+* Modernized add-on source code to make it compatible with NVDA 2021.1.
+* Resolved many coding style issues and potential bugs with Flake8.

 ## Version 4.0

 * Requires NVDA 2019.3 or later.